Why is My Air Filter Black?

 Furnaces can be overwhelming if you aren’t familiar with how they work, and finding a black air filter doesn’t help.

-If you aren’t sure what the problem is, we’ll help you figure it out.
+If you aren’t sure what the problem is, our expert HVAC team at ATEL Air we’ll help you figure it out.

 Request a Quote